 It is possible to qualify for both Medicare and Medicaid and, thus, further reduce health care costs.

 To qualify for Medicaid, residents must meet low-income requirements.
-The income requirements will vary based on the number of members in the household as well as certain medical conditions like pregnancy and disabilities.
+The income requirements vary based on the number of members in the household, as well as certain medical conditions like pregnancy and disabilities.

-After acceptance into the program, they will gain access to a variety of health services at little to no cost.
+After acceptance into the program, they can get access to a variety of health services at little to no cost.

-Conversely, Medicare is for senior residents and those who are disabled.
+Conversely, Medicare is for senior residents and those who have certain qualifying disabilities.
 Medicare recipients may be dually eligible for Medicare if they meet the requirements for both programs.

-Alternatively, you can find insurance through the HealthCare.gov website if you do not qualify for either Medicare or Medicaid.
+Alternatively, you may be able to find insurance through the HealthCare.gov website if you do not qualify for either Medicare or Medicaid.

 You will be required to provide your Social Security Number along with other personal information when enrolling.
 On the website, you will find quotes for different insurance policies.